TO THE SHAREHOLDERS

 27. INTERNAL CONTROL SYSTEMS AND THEIR ADEQUACY:

 The Company has an Internal Control System commensurate with the size scale andcomplexity of its operations.
 The internal audit functions of the Company are carried outby a firm of Chartered Accountants.
 The scope and authority of the Internal Audit functionis defined by the Audit Committee.
 The Internal Auditors reports to the Chairperson of theAudit Committee of the Board.

-Based on the report of internal auditors the Company undertakes corrective action intheir respective areas and thereby strengthens the audit observations and recommendationsalong with controls.
-Significant corrective actions thereon are presented tothe Audit Committee of the Board.
+Based on the report of internal auditors the Company undertakes corrective action intheir respective areas and thereby strengthens the controls.
+Significant auditobservations and recommendations along with corrective actions thereon are presented tothe Audit Committee of the Board.

 28. INTERNAL FINANCIAL CONTROLS OVER FINANCIAL REPORTING:

 The Company has documented its internal financial controls considering the essentialcomponents of various critical processes physical and operational.
 This includes itsdesign implementation and maintenance along with periodical internal review ofoperational effectiveness and sustenance which are commensurate with the nature of itsbusiness and the size and complexity of its operations.